S. Janaki: Early life and family

-Janaki can fluently converse and write in 5 Indian languages – Telugu, Tamil, Kannada, Malayalam and Hindi.
+Janaki's mother tongue is Telugu, but she can fluently converse and write in Tamil, Kannada, Malayalam and Hindi.

 Career

-While in her twenties, Janaki moved to Chennai on the advice of her uncle, to work with Music composer R. Sudarsanam in AVM Studios as a singer.
+While in her twenties, Janaki moved to Chennai on the advice of her uncle to work with the music composer R. Sudarsanam in AVM Studios as a singer.
 She started her career as a playback singer in the Tamil movie Vidhiyin Vilayattu in 1957.
 Subsequently, she performed in the Telugu film M.L.A..
-She sang film songs in 6 languages in her very first year.
+She sang film songs in 6 languages in her first year.